 America is not short of places where you can get a mighty good steak.
 But between us, RED South Beach is the only place you’ll want to go for next-level meats and outdoor seating right in South Pointe.
 We all know, somehow being outside in the fresh air makes that perfectly executed steak taste extra banging.

 The ambiance in RED’s courtyard is, shall we say, business casual.
-The 3000 sq. ft. outdoor patio features well-spaced seating, white table cloths… We’re just saying it’s definitely not the wrong place to have a business meeting if the weather permits.
-Speaking of, stop by on a Wednesday to get 50% off bottles of wine.
-Once you see RED’s extensive award-winning cellar, you’ll know you made the right choice.
+The 3000 sq. ft. outdoor patio features well-spaced seating, white table clothes… We’re just saying it’s definitely not the wrong place to have a business meeting if the weather permits.

-The named Best Steakhouse in Miami serves up mean meats of any caliber under the guidance of their noble head chef, Peter Vauthy.
+The named steakhouse serves up mean meats of any caliber under the guidance of their noble head chef, Peter Vauthy.
 The specialty, however, is perhaps the dry-aged options like the absolutely mouthwatering dry-aged c.a.b.
 Prime Porterhouse.
 While some call RED a carnivore’s paradise (and rightfully so), the menu is filled with equally delicious options of marine dwellers and crop harvests.
 So you might want to take a good look at the raw bar, appetizers, and even the pasta.
 Everything’s exquisite.

-RED South Beach is located at 801 South Pointe Drive, Miami Beach, FL 33139.
+Serena Rooftop is located at 915 Collins Court, Miami Beach, FL 33139.
 For more information, visit their official website.

 Outdoor Dining Restaurants in Midtown Miami

-Sugarcane’s highly popular happy hour is best enjoyed in the beautiful garden terrace with lantern lights, tropical fans and tree canopy.
-No matter where you sit at the indoor-outdoor bar you will delight in fresh air and refreshing cocktails.
+SUGARCANE’s highly popular happy hour is best enjoyed on the beautiful garden terrace with lantern lights, tropical fans, and a tree canopy.
+No matter where you sit at the indoor-outdoor bar you will delight in the fresh air and refreshing cocktails.
 The range of their menu allows for sampling and sharing.
-Pick a dish from the sushi & raw bar, open fire grill, or traditional kitchen, or from all three – small or large plates that are classic yet innovative in style and flavor.
+Pick a dish from the sushi & raw bar, open fire grill, or traditional kitchen, or from all three –small or large plates that are classic yet innovative in style and flavor.
+The menu tends to change, so always be on the lookout for new stuff –being adventurous pays off here.

 Outdoor Dining Restaurants in MiMo

-La Placita is located at 6789 Biscayne Boulevard, Miami, FL 33138.
-For more information, visit their official website
+DOYA is located at 347 NW 24th Street, Miami, FL 33127.
+For more information, visit their official website.